 Many schools with their salespeople's highly crafted stories of pride, charisma, fun, and convenience have approached potential new students as consumers.
 Unfortunately, once the fish bites the bait and is finished being reeled into the awaiting net, these same salespeople have already gone on their way looking for the next person(s) ready to bite.
 This same fish who was previously contacted often and treated as if he or she is number one priority is now regarded as a "has been".
 He or she can be at the local pub washing dishes for all the college employees and their salespeople care.
 Much of these same people end up spending years dealing with collection agencies.
 Such attitudes causes a great concern amongst past, current, and future students and is a great reason why many changes need to be made in the world of high education.

 With the amount of student debt growing higher and higher changes in the college atmosphere is likely inevitable.
 The student loan debt is hardly mentioned by the media but is a tremendous problem, a giant monster hiding within America's closet.
-The fact is most of the money used to payback student loans is money that would have been used to purchase homes, buy cars, travel, take long vacations, upgrade one's life but this money is continuously being dumped into the greedy hands of the likes of Bank of America, Wells Fargo Bank and their comrades who never seem to make enough.
+The fact is most of the money used to payback student loans is money that would have been used to purchase homes, buy cars, take long vacations, upgrade one's life, but this money is continuously being dumped into the greedy hands of the likes of Bank of America, Wells Fargo Bank and their comrades who never seem to make enough.
 Besides 911 and the wars in Iraq and Afghanistan this monster could be the main underlying problem for the number of businesses that have recently crashed and the number of homes that have depreciated and been abandoned.
 Reality is there is only a few people making surplus money in this country and even they do not make enough to buy and take care of all the value depleted properties America has available.
 Correcting this problem is not easy.
 Greed is a terrible, difficult problem to deal with but when one considers the nations current and past social problems such as slavery, poverty, women's rights, and ethnic discrimination several attempts will be made to deal with it one way or another.

-Now is a time for colleges and universities to begin thinking about their current way of doing business.
-Likely some presidents of certain schools will have to cut down their salaries by some tens or maybe even hundreds of thousands.
+Now is the time for colleges and universities to begin rethinking about their current way of doing business.
+Likely some presidents of certain schools will have to cut down their salaries by some tens or maybe even hundreds of thousands of dollars.
 Many college professors will be forced to reduce some of their high salaries.
 Some big time college football and basketball coaches may need to have their pay docked by a couple million dollars here and there.
 Less money should be applied to big time sports stadiums and instead be sent to tuition assistance programs.
 If the leaders and manipulators of big time college sports can not reduce the millions involved with their huge programs then they may have to let go of the "amateur" tag handed down their programs and simply call it what it is: "a collection of monopolized businesses" (this is another future article).
-Yes, some long standing traditions will lose some of their glamor and some millionaires will make a few less millions but at least there would be a chance to end some of the financial chaos dragging down higher education.
-But then that word again, "greed, comes along to combat good business sense.
+Yes, some long standing traditions will lose some of their glamour and some millionaires will make a few less millions but at least there would be a chance to end some of the financial chaos dragging down higher education.
+But then that word again, "greed", comes along to combat good business sense.
 And one wonders why this country is 12 trillion dollars in debt.

 The fact of the matter is that the college debt is way to high and will very likely never be paid entirely.
 The United States has become drunk with the passion of borrowing Peter to never pay Paul.
 Borrowing money has become a convenience that has created laziness and a lack of creativity, for who needs to be creative when one can simply take out a ten thousand dollar loan for an education which one may or may not make a decent living with.
 But just like the sequestration cuts hit this country hard with the government being forced to slash some of its programs, America will be forced to make some tough decisions with higher education and student loans.
 Very possibly many of these loans will just have to be forgiven as these college students grow older and are aging past the prime periods when they are supposed to be their most productive.
 The big banks will likely just have to take a hit as they did with failed mortgages and insurance programs rocked by the numerous Acts of God that have pounded the homes and properties of Americans in forms of hurricanes, tornadoes, floods, snowstorms, you name it.